Author Archives: kirstyes

 What I Thought

-Do check out the other stops on the blog tour.
-Thanks to Faye and the publisher for my copy for the purposes of this honest review.
+Thanks to Laura and Chicken House Books for my #gifted copy for the purposes of an honest review.